sseefried/inequality-denotational-hardware/Inequality.lagda.md

 But just how are these values to be combined?
 We can provide an operator `⟨△⟩ : ρ × ρ → ρ` to do just that.
-Earlier we defined `⟨▲⟩` and showed that `R` was a monoid under this associative binary operator.
+Earlier we defined `⟨▲⟩` and showed that `⋚` was a monoid under this associative binary operator.
 We want exactly the same for `⟨△⟩`.
 That is, we want `ρ` to be a monoid under the operator `⟨△⟩`.
 Further, `⟨△⟩` should be a refinement of `⟨▲⟩` according to the following diagram.
 Here `ν : ρ →